 \section{Related Work and Discussion}

-\textbf{Understanding the space of learning tasks.} A large body of work has sought to characterize relationships between learning tasks, e.g., domain specific methods~\citep{zamir2018taskonomy,cui2018large,pennington2014glove}, learning theoretic work~\citep{baxter2000model,maurer2006bounds,ben2010theory,rameshModelZooGrowing2022,tripuraneni2020provable,hanneke2020no,caruana1997multitask}, and information-theoretic analyses~\citep{jaakkola1999exploiting,achille2019task2vec,achilleDynamicsReachabilityLearning2019}.
+\paragraph{Understanding the space of learnable tasks} A large body of work has sought to characterize relationships between tasks, e.g., domain specific methods~\citep{zamir2018taskonomy,cui2018large,pennington2014glove}, learning theoretic work~\citep{baxter2000model,maurer2006bounds,ben2010theory,rameshModelZooGrowing2022,tripuraneni2020provable,hanneke2020no,caruana1997multitask}, random matrix models~\citep{wei2022more}, neural tangent kernel models~\citep{malladi2022kernel} and information-theoretic analyses~\citep{jaakkola1999exploiting,achille2019task2vec,achilleDynamicsReachabilityLearning2019}.
 Broadly speaking, this work has focused on understanding the accuracy of a model on a new task when it is trained upon a related task, e.g., relationships between tasks are characterized using the excess risk of a hypothesis.

-Like these above works, our methods also allow us to say things like ``task $P^1$ is far from $P^2$ as compared to $P^3$''.
-But we heavily exploit information geometry and can go much further.
-Our methods shed light on the structure in the space of tasks using the geometry of probabilistic models of these tasks.
-This allows us to make quantitative conclusions such as ``the divergence between $P^1$ and $P^2$ eventually is more than that of $P^1$ and $P^3$, but representations learned on these tasks are similar for 30\% of the way''.
-Therefore our methods allow us to paint a picture of the space of the tasks that is quantitative and globally consistent.
+Our methods also allow us to say things like ``task $P^1$ is far from $P^2$ as compared to $P^3$''.
+But they can go further.
+We can glean a global picture of the geometric structure in the space of tasks and quantify statements such as ``the divergence between $P^1$ and $P^2$ eventually is more than that of $P^1$ and $P^3$, but representations learned on these tasks are similar for 30\% of the way''.

-There is strong structure in typical inputs, e.g., recent work on understanding generalization~\citep{yang2021does,bartlett2020benign} as well as older work such as~\citep{simoncelliNaturalImageStatistics2001,fieldWhatGoalSensory1994,marrVisionComputationalInvestigation2010} has argued that visual data is effectively low-dimensional.
-Our work suggests that tasks also share a low-dimensional structure.
-Just like the effective low-dimensionality of inputs enables generalization on one task~\citep{yang2021does}, effective low-dimensionality of the manifold of models trained on different tasks could perhaps explain generalization to new tasks.
+There is strong structure in typical inputs, e.g., recent work on understanding generalization~\citep{yang2021does,bartlett2020benign} as well as older work such as~\citet{simoncelliNaturalImageStatistics2001,fieldWhatGoalSensory1994,marrVisionComputationalInvestigation2010} has argued that visual data is effectively low-dimensional.
+Our works suggests that tasks also share a low-dimensional structure.
+Just like the effective low-dimensionality of inputs enables generalization on one task, effective low-dimensionality of the manifold of models trained on different tasks could perhaps explain generalization to new tasks.